bsysop/CrowdAssist/README.md

 # CrowdAssist

-CrowdAssist is a Chrome extension designed specifically for bug bounty researchers and Bug Bounty Platforms.
+CrowdAssist is a browser extension for **Chrome** and **Firefox** designed specifically for bug bounty researchers and Bug Bounty Platforms.
 It enhances your research workflow with AI-powered report writing, intelligent automation tools, and productivity features that save time and improve the quality of your vulnerability submissions.

 Whether you're writing reports, managing submissions, or communicating with triager or program teams, CrowdAssist provides the tools you need to work more efficiently and professionally.